 Prepare questions that are actually good

 Most candidates treat "do you have any questions for us?" as a formality.
-Thoughtful candidates use it as a second chance to show how they think.
+It isn't.
+It's your only structured opportunity to interview them.

 Avoid questions you could answer with a Google search.
-Avoid questions that are clearly about salary and benefits before an offer exists.
-And avoid the trap of asking nothing — it reads as disengagement.
+Avoid questions about salary and benefits before an offer exists.
+And avoid asking nothing — it reads as disengagement.

-That last one is underused and genuinely useful.
+That last one is underused.
 It invites the interviewer to surface any hesitation they have — and gives you a chance to respond to it directly rather than wonder about it afterward.

 The day before matters more than the day of